 How can properties make time for resident events?

 JG: Property managers and office staff have a full plate with day-to-day activities.
 I understand the juggle of balancing everything — the best way to make time for event planning is to create a multifamily marketing strategy and plan in advance.

 In addition, I would even recommend surveying their residents.
 I love polling residents at an event on the next resident event idea.
 It will help with keeping them excited about what is next.

 Repeat events lose the appeal, and participation drops off.
 LuxeGiving was created to help think about unique and creative ways to host events.
 We understand that people did not enter into property management to become event planners.
 Strategy is everything when creating an impactful resident event.

 How important is social media for a resident retention strategy?

-JG: Social media for apartments depends on the age, demographic, and audience.
+JG: Social media for apartments depends on age, demographic, and audience.
 Different age brackets base their decisions on social media.
 My age bracket tends to look at every business or service online before making our purchases from a social perspective.
 You may find that more mature individuals do not have the same viewpoint.

 A strong social media presence can create a desire for someone to live or visit a location.
-I think well-executed social media accounts are capturing the apartment leads and attention from those that are searching.
+I think well-executed social media accounts are capturing the apartment leads and attention of those that are searching.
 Plus, it is a way to stay connected with residents AND the surrounding neighbors.